What's on this Page:

 -

-Are there any arrangements you need to make to vote: transportation, a disability accommodation, etc.?
-If so, what it your plan?
+Are there any arrangements you need to make to vote (like transportation, a disability accommodation).?
+If yes, what it your plan?
 For transportation help, call your hotline.
 Uber/Lyft usually offer free or reduced cost trips to & from a polling place, & you can also try https://rideshare2vote.com/, or organizations that help disabled people get to their polling location, like https://ridestovote.com/ , which recruits volunteers & also helps pair them with someone who needs a ride.

 If you’re in lines when a polling place closes, you’re allowed to vote, so STAY IN LINE!
 Every location has hours they’re open to let people vote.
 They must be open for the entire time it says it will be, & if you’re in line to vote when the polls close, poll workers are legally required to let you vote.
 If the polls close at 7 pm, & you’re waiting in line by or before 7, you cannot be turned away or told it's too late to vote.
 If the polls open late, they must also stay open later.
 Thank you for being a voter!
 Your vote matters!